-Jane is also an external examiner to the MA Performing Arts Creative Practice and Leadership course at the University of Bedfordshire and has experience as a PAR PhD examiner.
+Jane is external examiner to the MA Performing Arts Creative Practice and Leadership course at the University of Bedfordshire and the BA Dance at ESART Barcelona, and has experience as a PAR PhD examiner.

 - Performer/choreographer for Valerie Ross’s new music composition The Cusp of Life at The Centre for Intercultural Musicology at Churchill College’s International Conference on Musical Intersections in Practice (MIP2019), 25-26 October 2019 Cambridge.